Electrolux will proactively contribute toward the circular economy by integrating a circular approach into its products and solutions.

 Recycled materials on the other hand can have substantially lower greenhouse gas emissions.
 This means that increasing the amount of high-quality recycled materials in our products can make an important contribution to combating climate change.
 Steel is the largest material we use by volume and is an even greater source of CO2 emissions than plastic.
 By sourcing scrap-based steel, we can make a significant reduction in our CO2 footprint from materials.

-This Promise involves working with multiple topics that contribute to our capacity to be able to offer more circular products and business solutions:
+This Goal involves working with multiple topics that contribute to our capacity to be able to offer more circular products and business solutions:

 - Overall material choices – we will choose more sustainable materials that are based on recycled or renewable raw materials and can more easily be recycled.